yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yp/install-yp/kubernetes.md

 ## Prerequisites

-The Yugabyte Platform (YugaWare) Helm chart was tested using the following software versions:
+The Yugabyte Platform Helm chart was tested using the following software versions:

 - Kubernetes 1.10 or later.
 - Helm 3.0 or later.